jcubic/lips/REFERENCE.md

 ## string-ci<?
 ```
-(string-ci<? string1 string2)
+(string-ci<? string1 string2 ...)

-Returns true if the second string is smaller than the first one, ignoring case.
+Returns true if strings are monotonically increasing, ignoring the case.
 ```

 ## string-ci<=?
 ```
-(string-ci<? string1 string2)
+(string-ci<=? string1 string2 ...)

-Returns true if the second string is not larger than the first one, ignoring case.
+Returns true if strings are monotonically non-decreasing, ignoring the case.
 ```

 ## string-ci=?
 ```
-(string-ci=? string1 string2)
+(string-ci=? string1 string2 ...)

-Checks if two strings are equal, ignoring case.
+Checks if all strings are equal, ignoring the case.
 ```

 ## string-ci>?
 ```
-(string-ci<? string1 string2)
+(string-ci>? string1 string2 ...)

-Returns true if the second string is larger than the first one, ignoring case.
+Returns true if strings are monotonically decreasing, ignoring the case
 ```

 ## string-ci>=?
 ```
-(string-ci>=? string1 string2)
+(string-ci>=? string1 string2 ...)

-Returns true if second character is not smaller than the first one, ignoring case.
+Returns true if strings are monotonically non-increasing, ignoring the case.
 ```

 ## string-copy